MicrosoftDocs/playfab-docs/playfab-docs/features/data/manage-events-with-sampling/quickstart.md

 To take advantage of sampling using our Manage Events page, configure a sampling percentage on individual event levels.
 When you specify a sampling percentage on a certain event, sampling comes into effect by overriding the default or existing value and remains in effect until you change it.
 The percentage specified in the sample ratio field is the percentage of events that will be filtered out.

 The sampling rate can be as high as 100% and as low as 0%.
+By default, the sampling rate for all events is 100%, thus, leading to 100% event retention in the sample set.

 > [!Note]
 > Sampling comes into play after all the events are processed by the PlayStream rules engine.
 So, all events will support actions/ rules, if specified and independent of sampling.